aporeto-inc/gaia/doc/documentation.md

 Type: `[]string`

-A list of IP CIDRS or FQDNS that identify remote endpoints.
+A list of IP CIDRS that identify remote endpoints.

 ##### `object`